Upgrading to Kaspersky Endpoint Security 11: Why, when, how

 Top three new or improved features in Kaspersky Endpoint Security 11:

-- Integrated Endpoint Sensor component of Kaspersky Endpoint Detection and Response 1.0: Kaspersky Endpoint Security 11 boasts an automated threat intelligence component, called an IoC Scanner, which basically searches for threats in an IT infrastructure without taking much system resources.
+- Integrated Endpoint Sensor component of Kaspersky Endpoint Detection and Response 1.0: Kaspersky Endpoint Security 11 boasts integration to an automated threat intelligence component, called an IoC Scanner, which basically searches for threats in an IT infrastructure without taking much system resources.
 Just like a doctor would use symptoms to diagnose a patient’s disease before treating him/her, the IoC Scanner checks the system for malicious activity patterns on which IT administrators can act, quickly and smartly.
 Protecting systems against new (zero-day threats) or advanced persistent threats, like ransomware and fileless malware, requires smart tools that can look for answers without us having to hold its proverbial hand at every step.

 - Lightweight mode for Threat Protection: Let’s think about the business impact of “reduced installer and update sizes by 45%” and “10% reduction in RAM consumption” for a moment because it’s possible in the new Kaspersky Endpoint Security version.
 Organisations can get maximum security without draining resources or slowing systems down.
 Tech that does its job quickly and quietly means business can happen faster – that makes everyone happy.

 Features no longer supported in Kaspersky Endpoint Security 11: